plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 just test-modern-udp-signed
 ```

-The test first reaches every public resource with an unblocked profile, then
+The test first runs DNS/NTP controls and H3 pass-through with an unblocked
-enables the exact blocked-DNS override.
+profile, then enables the exact blocked-DNS override and UDP/443 interception.
 It captures the provider's structured
 Rust log, verifies the exact remote address/port and Rama decision, verifies
 pass-through flows never enter provider handling, and checks that the accepted
 NTP endpoint reaches Rama's UDP forwarding service.
 It also snapshots the